ocadotechnology/newrelic-alerts-configurator/newrelic-sync/README.md

     .build();
 ```

+**Note that key transaction cannot be created via New Relic API.
+Before synchronizing a condition, key transaction needs to be manually created in New Relic.**

 ### Alerts external service condition
 Currently supported types of alerts policy external service conditions are:
 - APM external service condition